ULTIMATE WELLNESS PLAN

 Vaccinations protect dogs from potentially fatal infectious diseases.
 Dogs are routinely vaccinated against Distemper, Hepatitis, Parvovirus and Leptospirosis.

 Puppies have two injections, administered 2-4 weeks apart.
 The first vaccination is administered from 6-8 weeks of age.
 The second vaccination must be administered from 10 weeks of age.
 Puppies have full protection one week following the second vaccination.
 Dogs have booster vaccinations every year thereafter to maintain their immunity.

 The Kennel Cough vaccination protects against the most common bacterial and viral forms of infectious cough and is recommended for those dogs staying in kennels or associating with other dogs on a regular basis.

 Monthly flea treatment throughout the year will ensure your dog remains free of fleas.
 Treatment of flea infestations can be challenging because female fleas lay hundreds of eggs each day which can survive for years in the environment.
 95% of the flea population lives in the soft furnishings of the home so treatment of the house with a Household Flea Spray is essential for resolving a flea infestation.
 Dogs can be treated with monthly spot-on solutions or tablets.

 Many puppies are born with an infestation of worms.
-Puppies are routinely treated for worms every 2 weeks until 12 weeks of age, once monthly until 6 months of age and then every 3 months thereafter.
+Puppies are routinely treated for worms every 2 weeks until 12 weeks of age, then once monthly thereafter.
 Roundworms carry a risk to human health and can potentially cause blindness.

 Dogs can be infested with Lungworm by eating slugs or snails or drinking from water where slugs or snails have been.
 Lungworm is known as the silent killer as clinical signs of Lungworm infestation can be highly variable and therefore making a diagnosis can be challenging.
 Lungworm can be prevented with a monthly spot-on solution or tablet.